• Skip to primary navigation

 Labeled ingredients needed to make mini carrot cake on a table.

-Here are useful notes on some of the ingredients needed to make this recipe for mini carrot cake.
+Here are useful notes on some of the ingredients.

 • Oil: Use vegetable or canola oil.
 Oil makes this cake super moist.
 I prefer a flavorless oil for this recipe.
 This allows the flavor of the warm spices to be the focus.

-• Brown sugar: Use light or dark.
-Make sure to use fresh brown sugar.
+• Brown sugar: Use light or dark brown sugar.
+Make sure your brown sugar is fresh.

 • 2 eggs: Use 2 large, room temperature eggs.

-• Spices: This recipe uses a combination of ground cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice.
+• Spices: The combination of ground cinnamon, ginger, nutmeg, and pumpkin pie spice or allspice adds the best warm flavor.

-• Powdered sugar: I recommend sifting your powdered sugar.
-Sifting will make sure your frosting is smooth and free of lumps.
+• Powdered sugar: Sift the powdered sugar to make sure your frosting is smooth and free of lumps.

 See recipe card below for a full list of ingredients and measurements.